sunh18/MonoSIM/README.md

 # Introduction

-This repository was used to train and evaluate the MonoSIM monocular detector on the the [Waymo Open Dataset](https://waymo.com/open/), the purpose is to research the influence of monocular detector simulating the behaviors of heterogeneous point cloud object detector.
+This repository is used to train and evaluate the MonoSIM monocular detector on the the [Waymo Open Dataset](https://waymo.com/open/), the purpose is to research the influence of monocular detector simulating the behaviors of heterogeneous point cloud object detector.
 To achieve it, we propose one scene-level simulation module, one RoI-level simulation module and one response-level simulation module, which are progressively used for the detector's full feature learning and prediction pipeline.
 Results show that our method consistently improves the performance for a large margin without changing their network architectures.

 # Installation
 ## MonoSIM vitural environment